 What about customers, clients, and prospects who are too demanding, ask you to commit illegal acts, or are simply unpleasant people?
 You actually want to burn your bridges with them.
 They’re not only time and energy thieves, they can be downright dangerous to you.

-BUT… unless you do it carefully, that burning bridge can spread and engulf a whole lot of bridges that you’d rather stayed intact.
+Unless you do it carefully, burning business bridges can spread and engulf a whole lot of bridges that you’d rather stayed intact.

 You have to choose your words carefully, so that when your message is forwarded to friends, pasted into a blog, or otherwise distributed to the world, you won’t need to go hide under a rock.